-Tri-Circle D Ranch in the settlement area (at the back of the resort near Pioneer Hall) features Cinderella’s Ponies and the beautiful horses of Main Street, U.S.A.
+Tri-Circle D Ranch in the settlement area features Cinderella’s Ponies and the beautiful horses of Main Street, U.S.A.
 Stroll the stables to see blacksmiths in action.
 Guests can also see the Dragon Calliope–a horse-drawn musical instrument that Walt Disney purchased for the Mickey Mouse Club Circus Parade at Disneyland Park in the 1950s.

 4 – Pony Rides

 Younger guests can enjoy a memorable pony ride on the petite ponies at the Ranch.
 Riders must be at least 2 years of age, under 80 pounds, no taller than 48 inches and able to hang on by themselves.
 A parent or guardian must lead the pony at all times.
-Pony rides are offered daily from 10:00 a.m. – 5:00 p.m. near Pioneer Hall.
+Pony rides are offered daily from 10:00 a.m. – 3:00 p.m. at Tri-Circle-D Ranch at the front near the parking lot.
 Price is $8, and no reservations are necessary.
 Our children really enjoyed these pony rides!

 3 – Wagon Rides